MarwaAbderrahim/Abys-converter-tool-main-V2/README.md

 -------------------

 - 'Open File': to open and convert one file only.
-- 'Open Dir': to open and convert a multiple files at the same directory will be converted in one click.
+- 'Open Dir': to open and convert multiple files at the same directory.